AndreiStefan1/Self-driving-car---Autonomous-Car---Lane-Keeping-Assist---Image-Processesing/README.md

 ## The concept
 Image processing is the use of a digital computer to process digital images through an algorithm.
 In this case we use a microprocessor (Raspberry PI 4) to make the process possible .
-In order for the process to work , the road must be white (or if any other colored is chosed , then the color coordinates should be changed in the HSV color space).
+In order for the process to work , the road must be white (or if any other color is chosed , then the color coordinates should be changed in the HSV color space).
 The camera should be positioned high and centered.

 The used algorithm is doing the following important steps: